zhuzilin/ring-flash-attention/README.md

 - `zigzag_ring_flash_attn_func`: an optimized version of `ring_flash_attn_func`, see [issue#2](https://github.com/zhuzilin/ring-flash-attention/issues/2)
 - `zigzag_ring_flash_attn_varlen_func`: an optimized version of `ring_flash_attn_varlen_func`
 - `stripe_flash_attn_func`: stripe attention version of `ring_flash_attn_func`, the block size is set to 1 to use flash_attn api.
+- `llama3_flash_attn_varlen_func`: the context parallelism used in [llama3 tech report](https://arxiv.org/abs/2407.21783) with extra design for varlen and low memory overhead.

 Note that